konstantinromanov/tic-tac-toe_app/README.md

 # Getting Started with Create React App

-Project has been built following the tutorial from React official website.
+Project has been deployed to Github pages https://konstantinromanov.github.io/tic-tac-toe_app/ Project has been built following the tutorial from React official website.

 Improvements that I made to the tic-tac-toe game are listed in order of increasing difficulty: